The Flash: What, like a bunch of Super Friends?

 - Justice League: Doom: A loose adaptation of the "Tower of Babel" arc, almost all roles are reprised by the animated series actors. note

-- Justice League: The New Frontier: A direct adaptation of the famed comic book DC: The New Frontier, it has a scope larger than just the League and more the general DC universe, renamed to include the Justice League in the title.
+- Justice League: The New Frontier: A direct adaptation of the famed comic book DC: The New Frontier.
+Although it has a scope larger than just the League and more the general DC universe, it was renamed to include the Justice League in the title.

 - Justice League: The Flashpoint Paradox: An adaptation of Flashpoint, it's still a Flash-centric but the League (or lack thereof in the changed timeline) plays a central story.